silnrsi/pysilfont/docs/scripts.md

 `--csv CSV` creates a csv file with one line per check that is run.
 This can be used with diff tools to compare results from different runs (or following upgrades to Font Bakery.)

 Pysilfont's standard logging parameters (-p scrlevel and -p loglevel) also change the level of information `psfrunfbchecks` outputs.

+By default Font Bakery truncates long lists of items within check reports.
+Use `--full-lists` to get full lists of items.

 A special option, `--ttfaudit` compares the list of checks within ttfchecks.py against those in Font Bakery and reports any descrepancies to screen.
 It also writes a csv file containing a list of all checks.
 Usage `psfrunfbchecks --ttfaudit csvfile`